borntofrappe/borntofrappe/src/blog/spelling-unknown.md

 ---
 title: Spelling unknown
-description: Check the mildly confusing consequences of unknown elements in HTML and SVG.
+description: Test what happens using unknown elements in HTML and SVG.
 date: 2023-12-06T15:36:30
 ---

-HTML is a robust language built to withstand unexpected input, be it intentional or otherwise.
-SVG is a tad more strict in that sense; the language is often programmed with safeguards, but these are not always of use.
+HTML is a robust language built to withstand unexpected code, be it intentional or otherwise.
+SVG is a tad more strict in that sense; the language is often programmed with safeguards, but these are not always in use.

 ## HTML